Belt Pulley: Dr. Walter "Chick" Bishop

 Dr. Walter "Chick" Bishop is a retired educator living near Litchfield, Illinois.
 Dr. Bishop has contributed a regularly to the Belt Pulley magazine and was credited as the magazine's first and only "staff writer."
 In an article published in the November/December 1987 issue of Belt Pulley entitled "Why To Restore" Dr. Bishop attempted to answer the question posed in the title of the article.
 In the course of the article, he outlined a short history of the antique tractor collection and restoration hobby.
 This article lead Dr. Bishop to an article on the settlers of the Corn Belt breaking the sod with the first steel plow made by John Deere.
-This article, in turn, led Dr. Bishop into a series of articles on Deere and Company tractors and farm machinery, which included the Waterloo Boy tractor, the "John Deere" Model D tractor, the "John Deere" Model A tractor, the "John Deere" Model B tractor, the "John Deere" Model H and Model M tractors.
+This article, in turn, led Dr. Bishop into a series of articles on John Deere tractors and farm machinery, which included the Waterloo Boy tractor, the "John Deere" Model D tractor, the "John Deere" Model A tractor, the "John Deere" Model B tractor, the "John Deere" Model H and Model M tractors.
 Bishop closed out the series of articles on Deere and Company with an "Overview" of the company.